2021.09 Exploring Syncretism and Shugendo in the Tohoku Yamabushi and Shikoku Pilgrimage

 While present-day Henro pilgrims might find the influence of Shugendo less immediately obvious, Mt.
 Ishizuchi retains its strong heritage, and each July Yamabushi descend upon the island in droves.
 From May to October, even tourists and pilgrims who are not yet committed to the teachings of Nojosen can sign up for a “Yamabushi experience.”
 Be careful though – if you get the bug, you might just end up joining Yamagata’s Master Hoshino in a lifelong calling that takes you up to the age of 60, and beyond!

-It's customary to leave your walking staff at Okubo-ji, the 88th and last temple of the Henro pilgrimage.
+Okubo-ji is the 88th and last temple of the Henro pilgrimage.

 Due to measures to prevent the spread of COVID-19, business hours may be subject to change; please check with the venues before visiting.